stardust-4/Gladiator_Quest/README.md

 ### **_Description_**

+### to run you must do npm i on both GLADIATOR_QUEST and gladiatorquest

 #### Inspired by fifa career mode and pokemon Go.
 This is a game where warriors from different styles can face off against eachother.
 Win and you gain money, lose and you have to pay medical bills.

 ### **_Technologies_**